 - The software has one of the fastest and most intuitive interfaces on mobile devices.
 They have great features for adding multiple pictures and annotations.
 Most of the inspectors who use it are thrilled with the fact that most of their report is written with less effort after an inspection.

-- They integrate seamlessly integrate with many home inspection scheduling software, like Inspector Toolbelt.
+- They work well with many home inspection scheduling software, like Inspector Toolbelt.
 This saves time setting up and uploading the inspection report.